1. Remember the most important items

 5. Get travel insurance

 World Nomads is a popular provider of travel insurance specifically for backpackers and round-the-world travellers, offering more flexibility as well as more coverage for adventure activities and sports.
 You can get a quote with them using the form below.
-See Also: Backpacker Travel Insurance: Why To Get It (And What To Look For)
+See also: Why it’s wise to get travel insurance.

 6. Request any visas you need